Hawaii Locals Want Fewer Tourists But Here’s The Problem

 That’s when it hit me.
 This isn’t about hating tourists as people.
 It’s about watching your home disappear while everyone tells you to smile and be grateful for the “economic opportunities.”

 The resident sentiment data backs this up.
-In Spring 2024, residents expressed that having a voice in development decisions is now the single top driver of sentiment, responsible for 15% of driver importance.
+In Spring 2024, having a voice in development decisions became the single top driver of resident sentiment.
 We feel powerless in our own home.

 But when I started asking locals what could actually replace tourism dollars, their answers revealed something even more troubling…